Best For

 FAQ

-1 Suit Spider Solitaire is the easiest Spider mode.
-It uses only one suit, usually Spades, so every descending sequence can be moved together.
+1 Suit Spider Solitaire is the easiest standard Spider mode.
+It uses one suit, usually Spades, so every legal descending sequence is also a same-suit sequence that can move together.